bembu/locationapi/README.md

 # Location API

+Location API is a Flask app, that provides a simple API to store and query user locations via an authenticated RESTful API.

 ## Installing the backend locally for development

 The Backend uses Python 2.7.x and Flask for providing the API to store data to a database.